-- An audit of the Local Authorities Housing Statistics (LAHS) return prior to submission to Central Government. - A review of the payment of Disabled Facilities Grants to order to satisfy that in all significant respects, the conditions attached to the Disabled Facilities Capital Grant Determination had been complied with. - Reviews of evidence presented to support Right-to-Buy purchases, including an investigation into the circumstances surrounding a significant credit balance on a rent account in advance of sale. - Supporting the Head of Finance Services with the production of property values in the annual Statement of Accounts and supporting responses to the external auditors relating to the accounts. - A review of the pre-eviction protocol for rent arrears to confirm that the protocol complies with legislation and is operating appropriately and effectively. - Assessments of the financial viability of potential contractors, suppliers and service providers applying to be considered for a number of tendered contracts and of potential tenants for the Council's premises.
+- An audit of the Local Authorities Housing Statistics (LAHS) return prior to submission to Central Government. - Reviews of evidence presented to support Right-to-Buy purchases. - Supporting the Head of Finance Services with the production of property values in the annual Statement of Accounts and supporting responses to the external auditors relating to the accounts. - A review of the pre-eviction protocol for rent arrears to confirm that the protocol complies with legislation and is operating appropriately and effectively. - A review the key control arrangements in place for the reconciliation of planning related income between the respective systems and the general ledger. - A review of the Council's arrangements for financial reporting and transparency following contact from the Ministry of Housing, Communities and Local Government (MHCLG). - An ongoing governance review and audit to provide assurance that the Council complied with the government's guidance on the grants given to businesses.
+The review also sought confirmation of compliance with internal governance protocols regarding the Covid-19 Community Support Grants provided to voluntary and mutual aid groups. - Assessments of the financial viability of potential suppliers and service providers applying to be considered for a number of tendered contracts and of potential tenants for the Council's commercial premises.